 Infectious diseases are caused by pathogenic microorganisms, such as bacteria, viruses, parasites or fungi.
-The diseases can be spread from one person to another, directly or indirectly, through fluid exchange or exposure to vectors, or from the environment.
-Public Health Ontario provides public health and health care partners with information, tools, and resources for the prevention and control of infectious diseases.
+These diseases can be acquired from another person, through fluid exchange or exposure to vectors, or from the environment.
+Public Health Ontario provides public health and health care partners with information, tools, and resources for the prevention and control of infectious diseases including: